-A high concentration of the 900 statues are located on the coast of the remote island and researchers have always wondering why – until now.
+A high concentration of the 900 statues are located on the coast of the remote island and researchers have always wondered why they were constructed – until now.

 A team of researchers from Binghamton University found that the main water supply for the island’s inhabitants might be the reason why the statues are concentrated on the island’s coasts.